7 Truths About Organ Donation

 Just one person has the power to save or enhance the lives of more than 50 people through organ, eye and tissue donation.
 In addition to kidneys, hearts, lungs, liver, pancreas and intestine, tissues such as skin, bone, tendons and heart valves can be donated, as well as corneas.

-In 2017, 34,770 men, women and children received a life-saving or -enhancing organ transplant in the United States, and more than a million tissue transplants are done every year.
+In 2019, nearly 40,000 men, women and children received a life-saving or -enhancing organ transplant in the United States.
+More than a million tissue transplants are also done in the United States every year.

 While most organs transplanted are from deceased donors, patients may also receive organs from living donors.
 Living donation offers an alternative for individuals awaiting transplantation from a deceased donor and increases the existing organ supply.
-More than 6,000 living-donor transplants were performed in 2017.
+Living organ donors made 7,383 transplants possible in 2019.
 Kidneys are the most common organ transplanted from living donors, followed by liver and lung.
-Living donors can provide one of their two kidneys or a lobe of their liver, or a portion of a lung.
+Living donors can provide one of their two kidneys, a lobe of their liver or a portion of a lung.
 The liver regrows in both the donor and recipient.

-Both living and deceased donation offer hope to the more than 114,000 people waiting for an organ transplant right now—including nearly 97,000 who are waiting for a kidney transplant.
+Both living and deceased donation offer hope to the 113,000 people waiting for an organ transplant right now—including nearly 97,000 who are waiting for a kidney transplant.
 It’s easy to make a difference in their lives.
 Take just a few minutes and register to be a donor.
-Just choose your state and fill out the form at: http://donatelife.net/register-now/.
+Just choose your state and fill out the form on the page.

-If you know someone who needs a transplant and you would like to learn more about living donation, contact their transplant center or read more at http://transplantliving.org/living-donation/.
+If you know someone who needs a transplant and you would like to learn more about living donation, you can contact their transplant center or read more here.
 It is also possible to donate to a stranger.

 Either way, YOU have the power to provide hope and give the gift of life!